 - Auction Track Record: Works from Dalí’s late 1930s period have shown an annual appreciation rate of 8-12%, making them prime investments for long-term collectors.

-With the increasing appreciation of Dalí’s psychologically driven surrealist paintings, acquiring a version of The Angelus could be one of the best investments in fine art in 2025.
+With the increasing appreciation of Dalí’s psychologically driven surrealist paintings, acquiring a version of The Angelus could be one of the best moves you make in fine art in 2026.

 Christ of Saint John of the Cross – Auction Price: Est. $100 million

-Christ of Saint John of the Cross (1951) is one of Salvador Dalí’s most spiritually significant paintings and is often regarded as one of the greatest religious artworks of the 20th century.
+Christ of Saint John of the Cross (1951) is one of Salvador Dalí’s most spiritually charged paintings and widely regarded as one of the greatest religious artworks of the 20th century.

 Unlike traditional depictions of the crucifixion, Dalí presents Christ from an aerial perspective, suspended above a dark void and a serene seascape, creating an otherworldly and transcendent effect.
-His inspiration for this painting came from a mystical vision and a drawing by the 16th-century Spanish friar Saint John of the Cross, which depicted a geometrically unique perspective of Christ on the cross.
+His inspiration came from a mystical vision and a drawing by the 16th-century Spanish friar Saint John of the Cross, which presented a geometrically unique perspective of Christ on the cross.

 Auction History and Market Value

-The painting has never been publicly auctioned, as it has been part of the Kelvingrove Art Gallery and Museum in Glasgow, Scotland, since 1952.
-However, it has been insured for over £60 million ($80 million) as of 2013, making it one of Dalí’s highest-valued works.
-Experts believe that if Christ of Saint John of the Cross were ever sold at auction, it could easily exceed $100 million, given its religious significance and cultural impact.
+The painting has never been publicly auctioned.
+It has been part of the Kelvingrove Art Gallery and Museum in Glasgow since 1952, and as of 2013 it was insured for over £60 million, roughly $80 million at the time.
+Experts believe that if Christ of Saint John of the Cross ever came to auction, it could easily exceed $100 million, given its religious weight and cultural impact. understanding how to build asset allocation strategies around rare, museum-quality works like this one is a discipline that separates serious collectors from casual buyers.

-Other Dalí religious-themed paintings that have been sold at auction help estimate its potential value:
+Other Dalí religious-themed paintings that have sold at auction help frame what this piece could command, and the comparables are impressive.

 - “The Sacrament of the Last Supper” (1955) – Sold for $14.6 million in 2017.